Using NVDA to Evaluate Web Accessibility

 Every image on a page needs alternative text.
 If an image does not have alt text, a screen reader will typically ignore it, but the behavior may vary depending on its function.

 There are two main uses for tables on the web: for layout and to organize data.
 In NVDA, to navigate to the next table, press the T key.
-To navigate between cells within a table, use ↑/↓ to move to the previous/next cell.
+To navigate between cells, hold down Ctrl + Alt and use ↑/↓/←/→ to move from cell to cell.

 Forms are used to interact on the web.
 The